moderndatacompany/dataos.info/docs/resources/depot/index.md

             --8<-- "examples/resources/depot/data_warehouse/redshift/redshift_v1.yaml"
             ```

-            Follow these steps to create the depot:
+            Follow these steps to create the Depot:

             - **Step 1**: Create a manifest file.
             - **Step 2**: Copy the template from above and paste it in a code.